patronasxdxd/CTFS/docs/AffineDeFi.md

      - Converting stETH to WETH using the `_convertStEthToWeth` function.

        ### TL;DR
-       The attacker used flash loans to create ethBorrowed debt via LoanType.divest
+       The attacker used flash loans to create more debt (debttoken) via LoanType.divest

 ```solidity
  function _endPosition(uint256 ethBorrowed) internal {